ntustison/Histograms/Text/results.md

 metric (Equation (\ref{eq:dice})) which has a range of [0,1] where 1 signifies perfect agreement between the segmentations and 0 is no agreement.

-Ten simulated images for each of the 51 subjects were generated using one of the three categories of randomly generated artefacts:  noise, nonlinearities, and combined noise and intensity nonlinearites.
+Ten simulated images for each of the 51 subjects were generated for each of the three categories of randomly generated artefacts:  noise, nonlinearities, and combined noise and intensity nonlinearites.
 The original image as well as the simulated images were segmented using each of the four algorithms.
 Following